-Since measurement started our 36-month forecasts have averaged -20.1% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
-The most recent results show March 2022 36/60 forecasts remaining on target at just -0.6% less than March 2025 36/60 used values.
+Since measurement started our 36-month forecasts have averaged -19.9% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
+The most recent results show April 2022 36/60 forecasts remaining on target at just -2.7% less than April 2025 36/60 used values, with the majority of major sectors on target.
 Used value increases peaked at around +40% early in 2022 and it has taken some time for the historic three-year forecasts to track closer to current used values.
 The apparent spike in April 2023 is a reporting error which we are unable to correct retrospectively.
-Historic forecasts have now been on target overall for the past 4 months.
+Historic forecasts have now been on target overall for the past 5 months.